Mjz86/c_colon/mcc.md

 //  bool canceled() ==(program_switch_counter<0)

-// it is necessary for safety that all coroutines are called with their context-type known ( context-type  is acting like the itanium promise type)
+// it is necessary for safety that all coroutines are called with their context-type known ( context-type  is acting like the Itanium promise type)